Ransomware Spotlight Report 2023 is live!

 • Out of the six vulnerabilities in the list, five are Remote Code Execution (RCE), and the sixth CVE-2018-8453 enables Privilege Escalation (PE).

-• CVE-2019-19781 - a Citrix vulnerability - is a favorite of ransomware gangs and is exploited the most.
-To date, this vulnerability is found associated with at least ten ransomware families apart from REvil.
+• CVE-2019-19781a Citrix vulnerabilityis a favorite of ransomware gangs and is exploited the most.
+To date, this vulnerability is found to be associated with at least ten ransomware families apart from REvil.

-An excerpt from CSW’s Cyber Risk in Remote Desktop report published in June 2020
+An excerpt from Securin’s Cyber Risk in Remote Desktop report published in June 2020

 An excerpt from Cyber Risk in VPNs published in May 2020